 Everyone worries about time management: so much to do, so little time, so much left at the end of the day.
-Steve Tobak, start-up expert and contributor for Entrepreneur.com, has a different idea.
-He believes “our national obsession with self-improvement and personal productivity” actually costs more than it saves.
-His recent article got me thinking and these simple rules emerged.
+Steve Tobak, start-up expert/consultant, author, and contributor for Entrepreneur.com, has a different idea.
+He believes “our continual obsession with self-improvement and personal productivity” actually costs more than it saves.
+Reading one of his articles got me thinking and these simple rules emerged.

-Simple Rules for Managing Time Management (and a few other things)
+Simple Rules for Managing Time (and a few other things)

 - Give up the search for shortcuts.
 Quick fixes and ‘good enough’ may sound good, but is it really quick and is it good enough for you?